JustCarmen/fancy_treeview_pdf/README.md

 Required disk space
 -------------------
-The PDF-library and especially the font-library inside this library is huge.
-Since webtrees offers a lot of languages we need the extended font-library to serve your visitors from all parts of the world.
+The [mPDF-library](https://github.com/mpdf/mpdf) is a big library.
+Since webtrees offers many languages we need the complete font-library that comes with mPDF to serve your visitors from all parts of the world.
 If you don’t need the PDF-option or you don’t have enough disk space on your server (minimum of 100MB free space is required) don’t install this extra module.

 Translations